Skip to main content

 This firewall is a critical component of a compliant program, ensuring that your health information is used for your benefit, not for making employment-related decisions.

-A wellness program that collects and stores ePHI without first conducting a comprehensive is operating in a reactive, rather than proactive, mode.
+A wellness program that collects and stores ePHI without first conducting a comprehensive risk analysis is operating in a reactive, rather than proactive, mode.
 This can leave your information vulnerable to a wide range of threats, from internal snooping by curious employees to external cyberattacks by malicious actors.
 A proper risk analysis involves a detailed examination of the program’s systems, policies, and procedures to identify potential weaknesses and implement appropriate safeguards to address them.

 The failure to implement adequate security measures to protect electronic protected health information is a frequent and serious HIPAA violation in workplace wellness programs.